waltharius/nixos/docs/neovim-org.md

 ### Enable the Module

-Add this import to your `modules/utils/neovim.nix`:
+Add this import to `modules/utils/neovim.nix`:

 ```nix
 # At the top of the file with other imports